 A godly man will respond to being in a position of delegated God-given authority with great humility.

-Please note how gentle, kind, thoughtful, loving, soft-spoken and humble my husband is in his post.
+Please note how gentle, kind, thoughtful, loving, soft-spoken and humble my husband is in leading in our home.

 Gary Thomas – Enough Is Enough about how we should look at abuse in marriage.
 God hates abuse and He loves people, even those who are being abused.
 Let’s seek to get people to help and safety.
 No one should be unsafe in his/her own home.

 Nina Roesner has a powerful e-course called, Becoming a Woman of Strength and Dignity, that is especially helpful for women who are experiencing some kind of abuse in their marriages.
 It directs women to healing in Christ and then He gives them the power and wisdom they need to deal with the challenges in their marriage.
 She is seeing a lot of women’s lives transformed and marriages healed by God’s power.